-During the quarter ended 31 March 2020, the Group responded swiftly to the global COVID-19 pandemic by activating the Business Continuity Plans across the various entities.
+During the period ended 30 September 2020, the Group responded swiftly to the global COVID-19 pandemic by activating the Business Continuity Plans across the various entities.
 The disease has caused a significant reduction in social interaction and disruption in economic activities while some public facilities have been shut down in a bit to contain the spread of the virus.
 The Group will continuously and closely monitor the status of the fight against the pandemic, evaluate and proactively address its impact on the Group's financial position and performance.
-This evaluation is in progress and the impact cannot be reasonably estimated as at the date of publishing this report.